 - Higher employee satisfaction

-- Reduced worker compensation for medical leave due work-related injuries and illnesses
+- Reduced worker compensation for medical leave due to work-related injuries and illnesses

 - Protection from liability lawsuits